soumya123ganguly/Linear_Stock_market_predictor_model/README.md

 For a detailed description of the model and tasks in this project, please refer to the file 'Problem Statement.pdf'.
 Roughly part a tells us to measure the accuracy of measurements of the index of a particular day in terms of the preceding three days and part b tells us to measure root mean squared prediction error.

 # Files :
-1. hw4_nasdaq00.txt, hw4_nasdaq01.txt: text file with the information about stock market data.
+1. hw4_nasdaq00.txt, hw4_nasdaq01.txt: text files with the information about stock market data.
 2. Problem Statement.pdf: The detailed problem statement with each part indicated.
 3. code.ipynb: The code to solve the problem parts as given in 'Problem Statement.pdf'.